TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Related Work

-The eXplainable Convolutional Neural Network for Multivariate Time Series Classification (XCM) architecture provides a faithful local explanation to the prediction of the model as well as a high overall accuracy for the prediction of the model (the second highest in the list of analyzing interpretable methods after STAM).
-Furthermore, as shown by the author of this research, the CNN-based structure allows the model to converge quicker than the RNN-based structure while also having lesser variation across epochs.
-Besides that, in their paper \cite{fauvel2021xcm}, XCM demonstrated their state of the art performance.
-By switching from a serial to a parallel framework, XCM was able to considerably enhance the performance of MTEX-CNN.
-Specifically, the information from the input data is received directly by both 1D and 2D modules; as a result, the extracted features are more glued to the input than if the data were taken from another module.
-However, they combine these two types of information, known as spatial and temporal features, by concatenating the temporal one as an additional feature vector to the spatial feature map and then using another 1D convolutional layer to learn the association between the temporal map and the spatial map, as shown in Fig. \ref{fig:XCM_arch}.
+However, they combine these two types of information, known as spatial and temporal features, by concatenating the temporal one as an additional feature vector to the spatial feature map and then using another Conv1D layer to learn the association between the temporal map and the spatial map, as shown in Fig. \ref{fig:XCM_arch}.
 This approach entails the following limitation: (1) The intermediate feature map has the form (feature length + 1, time length), and it leads to the explanation map, which has the same size as the intermediate feature map.
-This is out of sync with the size of the input data, which is (feature length, time length) and (2) while it is assumed that the final 1D convolutional layer will be able to associate the relationship between the concatenated map, the 1D convolutional layer will only be able to extract local features, whereas temporal features require long-term dependencies in order to achieve a more accurate correlation between time steps.
+This is out of sync with the size of the input data, which is (feature length, time length) and (2) while it is assumed that the final Conv1D layer will be able to associate the relationship between the concatenated map, the Conv1D layer will only be able to extract local features, whereas temporal features require long-term dependencies in order to achieve a more accurate correlation between time steps.

-In order to address these issues, TSEM is proposed as an architecture that makes better use of the temporal features by adding up values to the spatial features, even seemingly spatiotemporal features, yielded from the 2D convolutional layers by multiplying them together and replaces the 1D convolutional layer with an LSTM layer, which can be better weighted in the spatial-temporal feature maps.
+In order to address these issues, TSEM is proposed as an architecture that makes better use of the temporal features by adding up values to the spatial features, even seemingly spatiotemporal features, yielded from the 2D convolutional (Conv2D) layers by multiplying them together and replaces the Conv1D layer with an LSTM layer, which can be better weighted in the spatial-temporal feature maps.